The Rise In KiwiSaver Withdrawals and Suspensions

 • Need to pay the funeral costs of a dependent family member.

-National Capital recognizes that unexpected situations may force individuals to take this step.
+National Capital recognises that unexpected situations may force individuals to take this step.
 However, as a professional recommendation, it’s advisable to exercise caution and consider other options before making such withdrawals.

 What Is Causing This Rise In KiwiSaver Withdrawals And Suspensions